 So how does it work?

-Step 1: Inulin Fiber…in either gummy form (we are using Fiber Choice Fruity Bites from Amazon, which are super yummy and affordable) or powder form (NOW Inulin Prebiotic Powder from Amazon) which you can mix into liquid, applesauce, etc. The Getting Started document from the Facebook group talks more about the dosage, so I won’t get into the specifics.
-Rory is taking two of the gummies and Glenn, the boys and I are each having one, because while most of us aren’t showing any of the issues Nemechek treats, I’m willing to bet we are all suffering a bit from gut imbalance from our diets.
-I’m planning to start Owen on a tiny bit of the powder when it gets here from Amazon.
+Step 1: Inulin Fiber…in either gummy form (we are using Fiber Choice Fruity Bites from Amazon, which are super yummy and affordable) or powder form (NOW Inulin Prebiotic Powder from Amazon) which you can mix into liquid (I add mine to a cup of tea, and put some in the boys’ milk, and Owen takes it off a spoon), applesauce, etc. The Getting Started document from the Facebook group talks more about the dosage, so I won’t get into the specifics.
+We are using a mix of gummies and powder in our family.

-Step 2: Omega-3s/Fish Oil…again in either gummy form (we aren’t using these), liquid, or capsules, or our personal delivery method for Rory, poking a hole in the capsule and squeezing the liquid onto a spoon (we are using the Nordic Naturals DHA from Amazon which is strawberry flavored…Rory was doing fine with the regular lemon flavor before, but I figured something yummy would only help!).
-There is suggested dosage depending on age…for 1-5 years old it’s 450-600 mg of combined EPA and DHA, with more DHA being better since it’s the only one that really penetrates the brain…so Rory is getting 480mg DHA and 205 mg of EPA, total of 685 mg.
-Glenn and I are each taking the same amount (swallowing them), though I am also going to get the Nordic Naturals DHA Xtra for Glenn since adults are supposed to get 3,000 mg of DHA which is a TON of capsules to take with the normal ones!
-Glenn has had major inflammation from a disc injury in his back (along with other health issues) and I am hopeful that this will help him as well.
+Step 2: Omega-3s/Fish Oil…again in either gummy form (we aren’t using these), liquid, or capsules, or our personal delivery method for Rory, poking a hole in the capsule and squeezing the liquid onto a spoon.
+There is suggested dosage depending on age…for 1-5 years old it’s 450-600 mg of combined EPA and DHA, with more DHA being better since it’s the only one that really penetrates the brain.